KlugerLab/oocPCA/README.md

 ###Compiling from source
 ####OSX
 #####Prerequisities:
 * Intel Math Kernel Library: Highly optimized implementations of BLAS and LAPACK (Free download [here](https://software.intel.com/sites/campaigns/nest/) ).
 The `lib` folder contains a [custom built shared library](https://software.intel.com/en-us/node/528690), but the headers cannot be distributed.
 As such, to compile from source, Intel MKL must be installed on your machine.

-#####How to compile from source
-1. Use a terminal to cd into the src folder, and run the command `make` which will build the software in that folder.
-2. Export the `LD_LIBRARY_PATH` or (on OS X)  `DYLD_LIBRARY_PATH` so that the new executable can find the necessary dynamic libraries in the `lib` folder.
-For example:
-  ` export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/user/Downloads/fastPCA/lib"`.
+To recompile the custom built shared library, follow the instructions in lib/generate_custom_mkl.sh

 ####Note
 The code base uses the LAPACKE interface for LAPACK as opposed to the f2c